 According to Dr. Nancy Vail, Medical Director of NorthStar Vets Veterinary Emergency Trauma & Specialty Center’s Maple Shade Hospital, even if there are fruits or vegetables that are safe to share with our dogs, the plants themselves — specifically the seeds, leaves, and stems — can be toxic.

 She suggests a few dog-safe plants, such as most species of squash, Baby’s Breath, Bamboo, African Daisies, and African violets.

 If you’re looking for additional dog-safe plants to add to your garden, the fastest way to check if a plant is safe is through the ASPCA Poison Control’s online resources about toxic plants.
 I keep this bookmarked on my phone to check when I’m at a garden center.

 These are some of the toxic plants you’ll need to avoid

 Toxic plants can make dogs sick or even result in death.
 “The toxicosis that results from the exposure to a particular plant can be variable from mild nausea to skin irritation, depression, heart problems, trouble breathing, seizures or death,” says Dr. Vail.

 Dr. Vail suggests keeping a log of the plants and products used in your garden in case your dog becomes ill and is suspected of having ingested something he shouldn’t have.

 Here are a few common plants Dr. Vail says gardeners with dogs should avoid:

-If your dog consumes any plants in your yard that are toxic, call your vet or closet emergency veterinary hospital immediately and follow their instructions.
+If your dog consumes any plants in your yard that are toxic, call your vet or closest emergency veterinary hospital immediately and follow their instructions.

 It isn’t just plants that can hurt our dogs in the garden.
 Dr. Vail says that mulch and fertilizer can both be harmful to your dog.
 Similarly, pesticides designed to remove insects from the garden can cause your dog to become ill and should be limited or used with caution.